Diamond Offshore Drilling (DO) Q2 2017 Results - Earnings Call Transcript

 Moving across the globe, the Ocean Monarch recently completed her special survey ahead of schedule.
 In early June, the rig began her plug and abandonment program for BHP Billiton on the North West Shelf of Australia.
 After the rig completes its current program, it will be mobilized to the Bass Strait to begin working for Cooper Energy and then Origin Energy.
 The Monarch has consistently proven her ability to secure work in Australia and we expect this trend to continue as the year progresses.

 Lastly, in our fleet status report issued earlier today, we announced the decision to retire five rigs this quarter, of which four are moored rigs and one is dynamically positioned.
-Although, we believe the moored rig segment to be less distressed than the DP segment, we have further reviewed the useful life of the Princess, the Nomad, the Vanguard, the Baroness and the Alliance, and do not believe that the size of the future reactivation costs warrants keeping these assets in the fleet.
-These rigs have been cold stacked for some time now and although the holding costs are minimal, the combination of special surveys, required regulatory upgrades, and other increasing reactivation costs imply that our future capital is best deployed elsewhere.
+Although, we believe the moored rig segment to be less distressed than the DP segment, we have further reviewed the useful life of the Princess, the Nomad, the Vanguard, the Baroness, and the Alliance, and do not believe that the size of the future reactivation costs warrants keeping these assets in the fleet.
+These rigs have been cold stacked for some time now, and although the holding costs are minimal, the combination of special surveys, required regulatory upgrades, and other increasing reactivation costs, imply that our future capital is best deployed elsewhere.

 Before I move on to market commentary, I would like to highlight a few factors that differentiate Diamond Offshore.
 Our active fleet age of 10 years is well below the industry average of 14 years.
-Since 2010, we have spent over $6 billion on renewing the fleet and will continue to look for ways to deploy capital to the benefit of our customers and to maximize shareholder return.
+Since 2010, we have spent over $6 billion on renewing the fleet, and will continue to look for ways to deploy capital to the benefit of our customers and to maximize shareholder return.

 Diamond Offshore has no new-build capital expenditures for the foreseeable future.
-Additionally, we were the first in the industry to recognize the coming downturn and took proactive steps to lower costs.
+Additionally, we were the first in the industry to recognize the coming downturn, and took proactive steps to lower costs.
 And we remain committed to disciplined financial management.

 So now allow me to give further color on the offshore drilling market.
 Our views on the market have not substantially changed since last quarter.
 However, although we are not calling a bottom, we do think that signs of a market inflection are close.
-We are witnessing an uptick in the number of contracting prospects with certain clients offering term contracting opportunities, the likes of which have been absent from the market for a number of years.
-We have been consistent in our messaging that the asset category that is most distressed are the sixth-generation drillships and we believe that this remains the case.
+We are witnessing an uptick in the number of contracting prospects, with certain clients offering term contracting opportunities, the likes of which have been absent from the market for a number of years.
+We have been consistent in our messaging that the asset category that is most distressed are the sixth-generation drillships, and we believe that this remains the case.

-Uniquely, however, all of our sixth-gen drillships are on long-term contracts through 2019 and beyond.
+Uniquely however, all of our sixth-gen drillships are on long-term contracts through 2019 and beyond.
 Since 2014, approximately 84 floaters have been scrapped, of which only 13 have been dynamically positioned drillships.
-Nevertheless, we believe that the incremental cost of re-contracting a long-term cold-stacked drillship will help pricing recover for hot rigs and what will be effectively a bifurcated market between those rigs that are working and those that are cold-stacked.
+Nevertheless, we believe that the incremental cost of re-contracting a long-term cold-stacked drillship will help pricing recover for hot rigs, in what will be effectively a bifurcated market between those rigs that are working and those that are cold-stacked.

-We continue to spend a considerable amount of time and effort evaluating various strategic opportunities, including the acquisition of rigs and companies (9:07).
+We continue to spend a considerable amount of time and effort evaluating various strategic opportunities, including the acquisition of rigs and companies.
 However, at current prices, deal economics simply don't work for us.
-A top priority is to enhance our fleet and we will continue to evaluate ways to accomplish this, but will act only when it is in the best interest of our stakeholders.
+A top priority is to enhance our fleet, and we will continue to evaluate ways to accomplish this, but will act only when it is in the best interests of our stakeholders.

 Additionally, we remain focused on exploring ways to lower total well costs for our customers through industry-leading technology and processes.
 Necessity is the mother of innovation, and the fluid nature of oil prices has further reinforced the need to innovate.
 Bringing down the cost of offshore wells can be done by becoming more efficient with the rigs we have and the rigs of the future.

-Diamond Offshore is at the forefront of both of these trends has become more efficient with our existing fleet, while also looking at new rig technologies to ensure we maintain our position as a premier deepwater driller.
+Diamond Offshore is at the forefront of both of these trends, has become more efficient with our existing fleet while also looking at new rig technologies to ensure we maintain our position as a premier deepwater driller.

-So with that, I will turn the call over to Kelly to discuss the financials for the quarter and then I will have some closing remarks.
+So with that, I will turn the call over to Kelly to discuss the financials for the quarter, and then I will have some closing remarks.
 Kelly?

 Kelly Youngblood - Diamond Offshore Drilling, Inc.